adobe-platform/cert-manager/BUILD-Adobe.md

 docker run -e DOCKER_REGISTRY=${DOCKER_REGISTRY} -e APP_VERSION=${APP_VERSION} -v $(pwd):/src/workspace -v /tmp/build_output:/tmp/build_output -v /var/run/docker.sock:/var/run/docker.sock -w /src/workspace l.gcr.io/google/bazel:latest --output_user_root=/tmp/build_output run --stamp --platforms=@io_bazel_rules_go//go/toolchain:linux_amd64 //build:server-images
 ```

 This will load the resulting images in the build host's Docker daemon.
+There's no build target for pushing the resulting containers from Bazel, so a separate step in the build process needs to be used to push the resulting images (and remove them from the local Docker daemon).

 ## Validating the binaries are FIPS-enabled